 Learning Current Density: Don’t Pop the Balloon

-Prior to designing or laying out a PCB, it is routine to perform some type of circuit analysis to ensure that the networks of the system have the proper operational parameters.
-We want to make sure that the voltage drops, current flows, and impedances meet our objectives.
+Prior to designing or laying out a printed circuit board, it is routine to perform some type of circuit analysis to ensure that the networks of the system have the proper operational parameters.
+We want to make sure that the copper foil, copper thickness, voltage drop, current density distribution, and impedances meet our objectives.
 Once these are verified, we proceed to the PCB design confident that the system will perform as intended.
 However, there are additional considerations once we transition to the PCB design.
 One of the most important of these is the current density capabilities of our network traces.
-Traces without enough current can cause misinterpreted signals and those with too much can cause severe consequences including board failure.
+Traces without enough current can cause misinterpreted signals and those with too much can cause severe consequences including circuit board failure.
 By knowing the current densities of the traces we can ensure that the current is between these extremes.
 Let’s examine PCB current density and look at ways to ensure our circuit boards perform as designed.

 In short, current density is the current flow per unit area through a material.
 For PCBs that material is generally copper traces on layers or metal plated vias.
 The formula for calculating the current density is

 J denotes the current density in amperes/meters squared (A/m2)

 I is the current in amperes (A)